kavyamanohar/msc-reviewed-speech/README.md

 This is the repository of a curated subset of speech samples collected using [MSC app](https://msc.smc.org.in/).
 Speech samples are selected on the criteria that they have at least 3 positive reviews.
-The original corpus of collected audios is available [here](https://gitlab.com/smc/msc/-/tree/master/audio)
+The original corpus of collected audios is available [here](https://gitlab.com/smc/msc/-/tree/master/audio).
+The latest version of curated Malayalam Speech Corpus is hosted [here](https://releases.smc.org.in/msc-reviewed-speech/).

 ### Audio